chargehound/chargehound-slate/source/includes/_overview.md

 When using our client libraries Chargehound also provides typed exceptions when errors are returned from the API.

+### Error details

+An API error has a few standard fields in the "error" JSON.
+These fields are "status", "message", and "type".

+"status" is the HTTP status code of the error.

+"message" is a description of the error.
+This is the place to look when debugging.

+"type" is a structured error type.
+One of `authentication`, `not_found`, or `invalid_request`.

 ## Response metadata

 Our API responses contain a few standard metadata fields in the JSON.
 These fields are "object", "livemode", and "url".